-- 1. All types of motorcycles are allowed as long as the following criteria are met:
+All types of motorcycles are allowed as long as the following criteria are met:

 - a.
 All equipment must comply with sections C, E.

-- 2. It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground.
+- It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground.

 - 3. The Formula / Grand Prix classes will be:

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125cc Grand Prix

 - f.
 250cc Grand Prix

 - g.
-Formula Thunder - h.
-Lightweight Early Grand Prix - i.
-Heavyweight Early Grand Prix - Ultra Lightweight Sportsman (eliminated in 2014, replaced by ULW Superbike section Q.5.a) - 4.
-The Formula Ultra class consists of: - Any motorcycle of unlimited engine displacement, including turboand super-charged engines.
-Nitrous oxide may be used. - 5.
-The Open Single class consists of - a.
-Unlimited displacement Single cylinder two-stroke and four-stroke motorcycles - 6.
-The Grand Prix Twins class consists of: - a.
-Middleweight Grand Prix Twins - I. Up to 400cc multi-cylinder, two-stroke motorcycles - II.
-Up to 748cc four-stroke liquid-cooled twins - III.
-Up to 800cc four-stroke liquid-cooled two-valve twins - IV.
-Up to 1100cc two-valve air-cooled twins - V. Up to 1250cc four-stroke two-valve pushrod twins (250 Grand Prix bikes up to and including the 1997 model are allowed provided the frame is original) - b.
-Open Grand Prix Twins - I. Unlimited displacement two and four-stroke twins - 7.
-The 125cc Grand Prix class consists of: - a.
-Up to 125cc two-stroke motorcycles - b.
-Up to 250cc four-stroke motorcycles - 8.
-The 250cc Grand Prix class consists of: - a.
-Up to 250cc, single and twin-cylinder, liquid-cooled, two-stroke motorcycles - b.
-Up to 430cc, single and twin cylinder, air-cooled, two-stroke motorcycles - c.
-Up to 500cc, twin cylinder, four-stroke motorcycles - d.
-Open displacement, single cylinder four stroke motorcycles - 9.
-The Formula Thunder class allows four-stroke motorcycles in the following displacement categories: - a.
-Unlimited single cylinders - b.
-Up to 884cc liquid-cooled twin cylinders (except desmodromic) - c.
+Formula Thunder

+- h.
+Lightweight Early Grand Prix

+- i.
+Middleweight Early Grand Prix

+- .
+Heavyweight Early Grand Prix

+- 4. The Formula Ultra class consists of:

+- Any motorcycle of unlimited engine displacement, including turbo- and super-charged engines.
+Nitrous oxide may be used.

+- 5. The Open Single class consists of

+- Unlimited displacement Single cylinder two-stroke and four-stroke motorcycles

+- 6. The Grand Prix Twins class consists of:

+- a.
+Middleweight Grand Prix Twins

+- I. Up to 400cc multi-cylinder, two-stroke motorcycles

+- II.
+Up to 748cc four-stroke liquid-cooled twins

+- III.
+Up to 800cc four-stroke liquid-cooled twovalve twins

+- IV.
+Up to 1100cc two-valve air-cooled twins

+- Up to 1250cc four-stroke two-valve pushrod twins (250 Grand Prix bikes up to and including the 1997 model are allowed provided the frame is original)

+- b.
+Open Grand Prix Twins

+- .
+Unlimited displacement two and four-stroke twins

+- 7. The 125cc Grand Prix class consists of:

+- a.
+Up to 125cc two-stroke motorcycles

+- b.
+Up to 250cc four-stroke motorcycles

+- 8. The 250cc Grand Prix class consists of:

+- Up to 250cc, single and twin-cylinder, liquid-cooled, twostroke motorcycles

+- Up to 430cc, single and twin cylinder, air-cooled, twostroke motorcycles

+- c.
+Up to 500cc, twin cylinder, four-stroke motorcycles

+- d.
+Open displacement, single cylinder four stroke motorcycles

+- 9. The Formula Thunder class allows four-stroke motorcycles in the following displacement categories:

+- a.
+Unlimited single cylinders - Up to 884cc liquid-cooled twin cylinders (except desmodromic) - c.
 Up to 850cc liquid cooled desmodromic twins - d.
 Up to 1404cc air-cooled twin cylinders - e.
 Up to 1000cc three cylinders - 10.
 The intent of the Early Grand Prix classes is to recreate historical periods in road racing as defined by each class's cut off year.
 Engine, rolling chassis, and major components should be of the appropriate age for the class.
 It is difficult to define and enforce strict rules for these classes so competitors must understand and respect the spirit of this historical racing philosophy.
 "Spirit of the rule" compliance for machinery and/or components shall be at the discretion of the Referee or Race Director. - a.
-Lightweight Early Grand Prix: - All motorcycles up to 600cc displacement, 1990 model year and older; and air-cooled four stroke twin cylinder motorcycles up to 750cc displacement, 1998 model year and older. - II.
-Certain motorcycles which were manufactured later than 1990 but are unchanged from the 1990 model (like-design) are allowed.
-Currently those motorcycles are GS500 up to 2006 and EX500 up to

-- Heavyweight Early Grand Prix: Unlimited displacement motorcycles -8 years old or older. - c.
-See Section E-20 for information on petitioning for like-design status. - d.
+Lightweight Early Grand Prix: - All motorcycles up to 600cc displacement, 1990 model year and older; no exceptions. - II.
+Allowed exceptions, all years: Kawasaki 300R, 250R, EX250; Honda 250R, 300R, CBR500R; Ducati 620; KTM RC390; Yamaha YZR3. - b.
+Middleweight Early Grand Prix: - All motorcycles up to 600cc displacement, 1997 model year and older, no exceptions. - II.
+Air cooled four stroke twin cylinder motorcycles up to 750cc displacement, 1998 model year and older, no exceptions. - c.
+Heavyweight Early Grand Prix: Unlimited displacement motorcycles - Model year 2007 or older, no exceptions. - d.
 All turbocharged and supercharged machines, and all machines using nitrous oxide that are otherwise qualified to run in Grand Prix class events must run in the Formula Ultra class only, regardless of engine displacement.